 There is no landlord in a housing cooperative.

-While co-op members do not directly own their units, members are entitled to occupy a home in the complex and vote on issues at general meetings.
+While co-op members do not directly own their units, members are entitled to occupy a home in the co-op and vote on issues at general meetings.

-Committees comprised of volunteer members in the co-op handle the numerous aspects of running the complex, thereby controlling and reducing operating costs.
+Committees comprised of volunteer members in the co-op handle the numerous aspects of running the co-op, thereby reducing operating costs.

-Kaslo Gardens also has hired management to oversee some aspects of running the co-op.
+Kaslo Gardens also has a hired management company to oversee some aspects of running the co-op.

 Housing co-ops are responsible for their own management.
 Most cooperatives are run by both volunteers and paid personnel.